-- 1 Water covers about 70 per cent of the Earth's surface.
-Why, then, do we have a shortage of water to drink and to wash in? - 2 Where do you think the wettest and driest places in Australia might be found?
+- 1 Water covers about 70 per cent of the Earth's surface, so why do we have a shortage of water to drink and wash in? - 2 Where do you think the wettest and driest places in Australia might be found?

-1.1 How is water an environmental resource?
-Environmental resources: an overview
+2.1 Environmental resources: an overview